Thilogne

 Thilogne is twinned with Trappes in France.

 History

 Thilogne is part of the Futa Tooro region of northwestern Senegal.
-From the 9th to the 13th centuries it was part of the state of Takrur and by the Empire of Great Fulo from AD 1490 to 1776 when it was taken over by France and served as the capital of Fouta.
+From the 9th to the 13th centuries it was part of the state of Takrur and by the Empire of Great Fulo from AD 1490 to 1776.
+Abdul Kader Kane, first Almamy of the Imamate of Futa Toro, made Thilogne his capital.

 During the 1960s and 1970s, Thilogne was part of Matam Department, Fleuve Region.

-The Thilogne Association Développement (Thilogne Development Association) was established in 1995; it organizes a festival every two years and has helped to rehalititate and construct schools and a dispensary.
+The Thilogne Association Développement (Thilogne Development Association) was established in 1995; it organizes a festival every two years and has helped to rehabilitate and construct schools and a dispensary.

+Notable people from Thilogne include Seydou Barry (1943–2007).